ruohoruotsi/awesome-music-production/readme.md

 ### Synthesizers

+- [SAW] - A simple synthesizer with a clean UI and straightforward functionality.
 - [Fluctus] - Simple 3-operator FM synthesizer.
 - [Apricot] - Efficient hybrid synthesizer with a massive sound.
 - [Regency] - Multi-tiered phase distortion system.